-Nanomaterials (nanocrystalline materials) are materials possessing grain sizes on the order of a billionth of a meter.
-They manifest extremely fascinating and useful properties, which can be exploited for a variety of structural and non-structural applications.
+Nanomaterials, or nanocrystalline materials, have grain sizes on the order of a billionth of a meter.
+These materials have extremely useful and fascinating properties that can be manipulated for a wide range of structural and non-structural applications.

 Production of Nanomaterials

-All these processes synthesise nanomaterials to varying degrees of commercially-viable quantities.
-To date, of all the above process, only sol-gel synthesis can
+With the help of this process, nanomaterials can be synthesized to varying degrees of commercially-viable quantities.
+So far, of all the aforementioned processes, only sol-gel synthesis can:

-• Tailor the composition very accurately even in the early stages of the process, because the synthesis is actually performed on an atomic level,
+- Customize the composition correctly even during the initial stages of the process, because the synthesis is actually carried out at on an atomic level